Waxing Gibbous on

 Moon before ascending node

-12 days after descending node on 20 July 2066 at 16:05 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 3 August 2066 at 08:34 in ♑ Capricorn.
+12 days after descending node on 20 July 2066 at 16:05 in ♋ Cancer the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 3 August 2066 at 08:34 in ♑ Capricorn.

 Moon at southern standstill

 At 00:55 the Moon is meeting its standstill point to reach South declination of ∠-24.680°.
-Over the next 12 days the lunar orbit is going to extend northward to face maximum declination of ∠24.625° at the point of next standstill in ♊ Gemini on 15 August 2066 at 06:35.
+Over the upcoming 12 days the lunar orbit is going to tilt northward to face maximum declination of ∠24.625° at the point of next northern standstill in ♊ Gemini on 15 August 2066 at 06:35.

 Syzygy in 3 days